Stuff your goddamn face with the all-you-can E-A-T principle of SEO.

 You should have a locked padlock symbol in the top left of your site’s URL, if it reads ‘Not Secure’ that will impact negatively and people will lose a little trust along the way.
 If you take payments on your site you better bloody sort that out.
 You need to look at fixing your SSL Certificate.

 Complying with the correct data protection standards is also, a must.

 Beware: an immediate pop-up is annoying.
 I suggest you enable this as a banner so visitors can still scroll through your website.

 Looking at our own website is hard, it’s difficult to be objective because we know them so well.
 Go and ask someone to test how easy it is to find information.
 If it’s too busy and too confusing, you’re not only losing interest but you’re losing trust.

-How bored are you right now?
-If you fucked off ages ago, sorry.
+If you buggered off ages ago, sorry.
 I do love all this stuff though, don’t ask me why.
-Actually do ask me, in fact, I’ll tell you why, it’s because with no technical SEO know-how you can make huge improvements to your content and ultimately your online space.
+Actually do ask me, in fact, I’ll tell you why it’s because, with no technical SEO know-how, you can make huge improvements to your content and ultimately your online space.